Malawi floods kill at least 48, damage crops

 "Delayed and overall below-average cumulative rains since the start of the rainy season in October last year have adversely affected the 2015 cereal crops, but prolonged heavy rains may worsen the situation," said Jeffrey Luhanga, Principal Secretary in the Ministry of Agriculture.

-Wet weather has also wrought damage in neighboring Mozambique, which has been hit periodically by catastrophic floods in the past.
+Wet weather has also wrought damage in neighbouring Mozambique, which has been hit periodically by catastrophic floods in the past.

-South Africa's defense department said on Wednesday it would deploy helicopters, Navy divers and medical personnel to assist people in Mozambique's flood-stricken Zambezia province.
+South Africa's defence department said on Wednesday it would deploy helicopters, Navy divers and medical personnel to assist people in Mozambique's flood-stricken Zambezia province.

 Bridges have collapsed and the newly elected government there has declared a "red alert" for the central and northern parts of the country.
 It was sending rescue boats and aid to stricken areas.